tcaspi/SF-Coyote-Diet-Metabarcoding/README.md

 **To add:**

--   Overview of folders/files and their contents
+-   Overview of folders/files and their contents (test)

 -   Instructions for users to run the software (e.g. explain the project workflow and any configuration parameters of your software)